-Cooked rice can used a in dish, as an accompaniment to other dishes, fried or processed further, or added to other dishes e.g. Nasi Goreng uses cooked long grain white rice.
+Cooked rice can used in a dish, as an accompaniment to other dishes, fried or processed further, or added to other dishes e.g. Nasi Goreng is preparation of fried cooked long grain white rice.

 This technique works in a pressure cooker.
 The ratio is 1 cup of long grain white rice to 2 cups of water.
 When the water boils, the lid is locked and the pot is brought to high pressure, and the cooking time on high pressure is 4 minutes.
 Then rest off heat 10 minutes or more without releasing the pressure (i.e. do not use the release mechanism) – let the pressure drop as the pot cools.

-White Basmati Rice, a long grain aromatic rice originating from Northern India, Pakistan and Nepal can be cooked in a pot the same way as other white long grain rice, using about 1 cup of rice to 1.5 cups of wate, or in a pressure cooker the same way as other long grain white rice.
+White Basmati Rice, a long grain aromatic rice originating from Northern India, Pakistan and Nepal can be cooked in a pot the same way as other white long grain rice, using about 1 cup of rice to 1.5 cups of water.
+Rinsing is recommended.
+The method is a traditional slow simmer.

-Or, soaked for 20-30 minutes, White Basmati Rice can be cooked in a pot on a stove with 1.33 cups of water to 1 cup (measured dry) of rice by bringing the water and rice to boil, reducing the heat, covering the rice and simmering on low heat for 23 minutes, and resting off the heat for 10 minutes.
 Refer to:

+White Basmati Rice can be cooked in a pot on a stove by bringing the water and rice to boil, reducing the heat, covering the rice and simmering on low heat, and resting off the heat for 10 minutes.
+This is dependent on pot and heat control.
+It works with:

-And if the rice is soaked, it can be cooked in a pressure cooker at the ratio of 1 cup rice to 1.25 cups water; the time can be 2-3 minutes on high pressure with a rest off heat as the pressure drops (i.e. not with a fast release).
+Rinsed and soaked, White Basmati rice can be cooked in a pressure cooker at the ratio of 1 cup rice to 1.25 cups water; the time can be 2-3 minutes on high pressure with a rest off heat as the pressure drops (i.e. not with a fast release).

 Steaming brown rice takes more water, and longer cooking times.
 Recipes don’t recommend rinsing or soaking.
 Long or medium grain brown rice: